-Sediment grab samplers will be deployed from the boat to collect sediment cores.
-Care will be taken to ensure that the samplers are safely guided over the railing and into the water.
+Sediment grab and core samplers will be deployed from the boat to collect surface sediment and sediment core samples.
+Hard hats will be worn and care will be taken to ensure that the samplers are safely guided over the railing and into and out of the water during deployment and retrieval.
 Before sampling activities begin, there will be a training session for all field personnel for the equipment that will be onboard the sampling vessel.
+At locations that cannot be accessed from a vessel, samples will be hand collected using a stainless steel spoon, hand corer, or shovel.
+In addition, the intertidal reconnaissance survey will include the use of shovels and/or trowels to look for clams.